-- 1. Faculty member record student name and offense on the demerit slip.
-The student must sign the demerit slip (Refusal to sign slip does not prevent the demerits and could increase the demerit total).
+- 1. Faculty record student name and offense on the demerit slip.
+The student must sign the demerit slip (Refusal to sign slip does not prevent the demerits and could increase demerit total).
 By signing the demerit, the student is acknowledging receipt of the demerit, not agreement.
-A student may then appeal the demerit with the faculty member or appropriate principal as necessary.
-The faculty member turns the demerit slip into the Student Services office. - 2.
+A student may then appeal the demerit with faculty or appropriate principal as necessary.
+The faculty member turns in demerit slips to the Student Services office. - 2.
 A record for demerits is kept in the office and demerits are recorded and tabulated weekly.
-Student Services will notify the appropriate principal when plateaus are reached. - 3.
+Student Services notifies the appropriate principal when plateaus are reached. - 3.
 All demerits are entered into FACTS as received in the Student Services office and emailed to parents.